DanNgo23/CS109A_LendingClubProject/pages/Only_EDA/Only_EDA.md

 ![png](output_4_0.png)

-#### It appears accepted loans come more from those who worked 10+ years (10+ in the dataset was re-coded to a numeric 10 for easier computation).
+#### It appears accepted loans come more from those who work 10+ years (10+ in the dataset was re-coded to a numeric 10 for easier computation).
 Those who have less working experience are more likely to be rejected for loans.
 A variable that could correlate with this years of employment variable is age.
 The older you are, the more years you will work.
 However, age is not a column in the dataset.
 So there will be no issue of collinearity.

 ```python